SiobhanPowell/speech-grid-impact/README.md

 This repository accompanies the paper:

-S. Powell, G. V. Cezar, L. Min, I. Azevedo and R. Rajagopal, "Charging Infrastructure Access and Operation to Reduce the Grid Impacts of Deep Electric Vehicle Adoption", Submitted.
+S. Powell, G. V. Cezar, L. Min, I. Azevedo and R. Rajagopal, "Charging Infrastructure Access and Operation to Reduce the Grid Impacts of Deep Electric Vehicle Adoption".

-This code will also be available at: https://github.com/Stanford-Sustainable-Systems-Lab.
+This code is also available at: https://github.com/Stanford-Sustainable-Systems-Lab.

 Contact:
 - siobhan (dot) powell (at) stanford (dot) edu